ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 Consider whether any of your grant data might contain other sensitive information, and make sure you have a process in place to review and redact it (or seek consent to publish) where required.

-Sharing Data Responsibly – A Conversation Guide for Funders is designed for funders and grantmakers who want practical advice on how to treat their grantees’ data responsibly.
+**Sharing Data Responsibly – A Conversation Guide for Funders** is designed for funders and grantmakers who want practical advice on how to treat their grantees’ data responsibly.
 Published by the Ariadne Network and Engine Room, this report is aimed at Human Rights funders working internationally, but has relevant information for all other types of funders.

+To read the Responsible Data guide visit: [http://www.ariadne-network.eu/sharing-data-responsibly-conversation-guide-funders/](http://www.ariadne-network.eu/sharing-data-responsibly-conversation-guide-funders/)

 The guide follows the grant management cycle, providing information to guide decisions at each stage:
 - Data collecting: managing data in the application, monitoring and reporting phases.